 Consumers increasingly demand smarter and more connected homes.
-Antenna’s strong interest in smart home technology has led us to work closely with Parks Associates, whose research and analysis of emerging consumer technologies provides a wealth of data on what’s next for the sector.
+Antenna Group’s strong interest in smart home technology has led us to work closely with Parks Associates, whose research and analysis of emerging consumer technologies provides a wealth of data on what’s next for the sector.

 Recent consumer research by Parks Associates indicates a growing number of U.S. broadband households purchasing various security devices in the next 12 months.
 Nearly 20% of consumers report that they intend to acquire a networked security camera during that time frame, and a similar number plan to buy a smart door lock.